ApolloNano/nano-dpow/README.md

-# Nano DPoW
+# ApolloNano's DPoW

 <img src="static/logo.png" align="right" width="320" alt="DPoW"/></p>

 [![Discord](https://img.shields.io/badge/discord-join%20chat-blue.svg)](https://discord.nanocenter.org)

 Welcome to the Distributed Proof of Work (DPoW) system.
-The DPoW system allows any user to support Nano community services by computing the required proof of work for transactions.
+The DPoW system allows any user to support ApolloNano by computing the required proof of work for transactions.

-DPoW has helped reduce operating costs of community projects, such as faucets, tipping bots, and wallets.
+DPoW has helped reduce operating costs of projects, such as faucets, tipping bots, and wallets.
 As a reward for helping, clients get occasional Nano payouts.

 ## Why does this exist